Yankees CF Hicks to have surgery, out several months - WTMJ

 “We’ll just have to figure it out on the fly a little bit,” Boone said.

+“He’s certainly in play, and we’re very comfortable with him as far as from the coaching staff’s standpoint.
+We’ve been with him a lot.
+We know him well.
+So, we’ll cross that bridge if we have to at some point,” Boone said.
+“But nothing is imminent there.”

-Yankees outfielder Clint Frazier (neck) was feeling better after missing three straight games and told the staff he was good to go.
-Frazier was scheduled to meet with team physicians before Friday night’s game and there was a chance he could play, Boone said.
+Meanwhile, corner outfielder Clint Frazier (neck) was out of the starting lineup again after missing the previous three games.

+In the afternoon, Boone said Frazier told the staff he was ready to play.
+But first, he was scheduled to meet with team physicians before the game.

 Pitching coach Matt Blake and first base coach Reggie Willits returned to the team.
 They had been away after testing positive for COVID-19.